Antibiotic Lead Optimization

 Introduction

 The bacterial sliding clamp (DnaN) is an innovative target for the development of novel antibiotics, which are urgently needed to overcome the alarming antimicrobial resistance crisis.
-In the previous ERC starting grant (NovAnI), we discovered a novel DnaN inhibitor (WAM-N17) with promising broad-spectrum antibacterial activity, including multidrug-resistant (MDR) pathogens.
+In the previous ERC starting grant (NovAnI), we discovered a novel DnaN inhibitor (WAM-N17) with promising broad-spectrum antibacterial activity including multidrug-resistant (MDR) pathogens.

 Project Objectives

-In this PoC project, we will optimize the antibacterial potency and spectrum and characterize the in vivo pharmacokinetic (PK) and pharmacodynamic (PD) properties of the WAM-N17 class to develop preclinical lead candidates for the treatment of bacterial infections, especially those caused by MDR germs.
-To achieve this goal, we will pursue three main activities:
+In this PoC project, we will optimize the antibacterial potency and spectrum and characterize the in vivo pharmacokinetic (PK) and pharmacodynamic (PD) properties of the WAM-N17 class so as to develop preclinical lead candidates for the treatment of bacterial infections, especially those caused by MDR germs.

 -